 The Research Cytogenetics Lab is a fee-for-service cytogentics laboratory available to genetics researchers to assist in development and execution of cytogenetics experiments for research purposes.

-The OHSU Gene Microarray Shared Resource (GMSR) functions as a full-service genomics facility serving research scientists and clinicians with DNA microarray services for RNA expression profiling and DNA variation analysis on two microarray platforms, Affymetrix and Illumina.
+The OHSU Gene Profiling Shared Resource is a full-service genomics facility providing research scientists and clinicians with services for RNA expression profiling, DNA variation analysis, and nucleic acid extraction.